 - What features do I need and want?
 This may be one of the best places to start.
 Decide exactly what you want from your monitor and then look for those features.
-Do you simply want to hear your baby when they wake or might you want to see them as well.
+You may want to just hear your baby when they wake or you might want to see them as well.
 And babies move a lot, having a camera that can tilt and adjust is very helpful.

 - Are extra features necessary?
 Maybe not, but they are sometimes nice to have.
 Consider options like temperature, video recording, nightlights, and lullabies, which may save you from having to buy other accessories!